 The key to this class is honing your ability move back and forth between the structured, more abstract social scientific approach that we will learn and the messy, unstructured real world around us.
 This isn't a math class with problem sets and where every question has one right answer and one path to get there.
-This also isn't a Model UN class where we memorize things about politics and riff on them.
+This also isn't a history class where we memorize things.
+This also isn't Model UN class where we riff on politics.
 The most important skill I want you to leave with is the ability to use social scientific rigor to make sense of the world.